Bradley Thomas (British politician)

-Bradley Anthony Thomas is a British Conservative politician serving as the Member of Parliament (MP) for Bromsgrove since 2024.
-He is currently the Parliamentary Private Secretary to the Shadow Secretary of State for Energy Security and Net Zero Claire Coutinho.
+Bradley Anthony Thomas is a British Conservative politician who has served as the Member of Parliament (MP) for Bromsgrove since 2024.
+He has been Shadow Parliamentary Under-Secretary of State for Business and an Opposition Whip since September 2026.

-Early life
+Early life and career

 Thomas was born and raised in rural Worcestershire.

-Career

-Before his political career, Bradley Thomas worked in the global energy sector, focusing on delivering energy security and affordable, reliable power to drive prosperity and lower bills.

-Political

-Before becoming an MP, Thomas served as a councillor for the Harvington and Norton ward in Wychavon District Council, serving as the leader of the council from 2018 until 2023, when he announced he would be stepping down from his role after being selected as the prospective parliamentary candidate for Bromsgrove.
+Before entering politics, he worked in the global energy sector.
+Thomas served as a councillor for the Harvington and Norton ward in Wychavon District Council, serving as the leader of the council from 2018 until 2023, when he announced he would be stepping down from his role after being selected as the prospective parliamentary candidate for Bromsgrove.

+Parliamentary career

-Bradley Thomas was elected as the MP for Bromsgrove in the 2024 General Election, securing a majority of 3,016 over Neena Gill, the Labour candidate for the constituency.
+Thomas was elected as the MP for Bromsgrove in the 2024 General Election, securing a majority of 3,016 over Neena Gill, the Labour candidate for the constituency.

 In October 2024, Bradley was elected to the Energy Security and Net Zero Select Committee.
 As part of the Committee, Bradley scrutinises the policy, spending and administration of the Department for Energy Security and Net Zero and its public bodies, including Ofgem and the Committee on Climate Change.

 Following his election to the Energy Security and Net Zero Select Committee.
-In November 2024, Bradley was appointed Parliamentary Private Secretary to the Shadow Energy Security and Net Zero.
+In November 2024, Bradley was appointed Parliamentary Private Secretary to the Shadow Energy Security and Net Zero Secretary.